 The reason I’ve chosen to describe the Rosewater’s categorization instead, is the ease of application on Gwent, as it was defined to help develop another CCG.

 But why does any of this even matter?
 In truth, to an average player it really doesn’t.
 He will either enjoy the game or he won’t.
 On the other hand, some might, as nowadays people do, take issues publicly and write about it on the internet.
-That is, of course a valid course of action, especially when the issue is valid.
+That is a valid course of action, especially when the issue is legitimate.
 The problem arises when people tunnel vision and take their own point of view as the only valid one.
 Within one CCG community, these issues usually arise between the different archetypes of players.
 A successful Spike will most likely want the game balanced around the highly competitive play, while Timmy for example, would much prefer the game to be as fun as possible at every level.

 If you’ve bared with me so far, and if you are to take anything from this article just consider this.
 Every developer is trying to satisfy their customers the best they can.
 They are in possession of data that you are not, and are probably making informed and educated decisions you are unable to.
 Next time, before you call someone on the internet a retard for disagreeing with you, try and consider where he is coming from.
 What might his motivation as a player be?